 Why I Love the Outdoors

 I love watching sunrises and wildlife and listening to nature as it wakes up.
 I always tell my friends, it’s not about killing a deer or catching lots of fish, it’s about the adventures you have in the process.
 I find fishing and hunting personally challenging, yet relaxing for me.
 In 2015, I was selected as a finalist for Miss Maine Sportsman.
-I also just became one of the founding members of the Women of the Maine Outdoors, a non-profit whose mission is to expand outdoor opportunities for Maine women and girls.
-I am a member of the Sportsman’s Alliance of Maine, the NWTF Women in the Outdoors and the Maine Bowhunters Association.
-I hold a Maine Concealed Weapons Permit, and I am currently taking a trapper course to be able to trap in Maine.
-In August, I will take a Maine Guide course to become a registered Maine Guide!
+I am also one of the founding members of the Women of the Maine Outdoors, a non-profit whose mission is to expand outdoor opportunities for Maine women and girls.
+I am a member of the New England Outdoor Writer’s Association, Maine Trappers Association, the NWTF Women in the Outdoors and the Maine Bowhunter Association.
+I hold a Maine Concealed Weapons Permit, and love shooting guns with our youngest son.
+I’m an aspiring guide and I had the pleasure of mentoring a good friend and introducing her to bear trapping.

 I hope women (and men) who read this blog come away with a desire to want to learn to hunt, fish, trap or forage, and enjoy the outdoors as much as we do.